JAPANESE KNOTWEED SURVEY COST

 - We will detail the size of your infestation and highlight where Japanese Knotweed is present and what perimeters it breaches or threatens to breach.

-Save time and money with our surveys
+Save time and money with our surveys.

-It is imperative that a Japanese knotweed survey is undertaken to determine the best method of treatment(s) for each individual site.
-Each site is unique and each treatment plan is bespoke.
-There are a number of reasons for each site being unique: site condition, available land, time scales, neighbours etc.
+It is imperative that a Japanese knotweed survey be undertaken to determine the best method of treatment(s) for each individual site.
+Each site is unique, and each treatment plan is bespoke.

 **Prices start at £250 and will vary based on the location of the infestation.
 We will clearly inform you of the exact cost based on your location.

+NB.
 We can identify your Japanese Knotweed for free.
 Click here to upload your pictures for our free identification service.

 Our Expert Team